digiassetX/DigiAssets-Protocol-Specifications/Benefits.md

-In this section we list some of the benefits of the new implementation of the DigiAssets protocol proposed by Colu.
+In this section we list some of the benefits of implementing the DigiAssets protocol.

 * [Better metadata handling](#better-metadata-handling)
 * [Coherent issuance policy](#coherent-issuance-policy)